Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Can UTI go away on its own without treatment?

-"Simple, uncomplicated UTIs in people with strong immune systems and with no background risk factors for recurrent infections are most likely to go on their own without any treatment," said Dr. Abolore Adewale, a consultant nephrologist at the Federal Teaching Hospital, Lokoja, Kogi State, Nigeria, "however, in most instances, antibiotics may be prescribed for a few days to help combat the infections."
+"Simple, uncomplicated UTIs in people with strong immune systems and with no background risk factors for recurrent infections are most likely to go on their own without any treatment," says Dr. Abolore Adewale, a consultant nephrologist at the Federal Teaching Hospital, Lokoja, Kogi State, Nigeria.

 How fast do antibiotics cure UTIs?

-"In simple, uncomplicated UTIs, antibiotics are prescribed for about 5-7 days, while in complicated UTIs and for people with background risk factors for recurrent UTIs, they are given for about two weeks," said Dr. Adewale.
+"In simple, uncomplicated UTIs, antibiotics are prescribed for about 5-7 days, while in complicated UTIs and for people with background risk factors for recurrent UTIs, they are given for about two weeks," Dr. Adewale explains.

 He added that prescribed medications usually work to resolve the infection within the first week of treatment, but patients are advised to ensure they finish their antibiotic regimen to prevent antimicrobial resistance.